pszuster/fuse7td-gitbookv2/lab-6-http+csv-to-rh-data-grid/import-csv-to-json-extension.md

 You can augment Fuse Ignite capabilities through the creation of extensions developed in Java or Camel routes.
 {% endhint %}

-* This imported extension was developed using Apache Camel, in JBoss Developer Studio, where there is a visual tool to do this.
+* This imported extension was developed using JBoss Developer Studio, where there is a visual tool to create Apache Camel routes.

 ![](../.gitbook/assets/image%20%2850%29.png)